franneck94/Vscode-C-Cpp-Runner/README.md

 - ⚙️ C++ Standard (defaults to c++11)
 - ⚙️ Make path (defaults to make)
 - ⚙️ Debugger path (defaults to gdb)
-- ⚙️ To enable warnings (defaults to true)
+- ⚙️ To enable warnings (defaults to True)
 - ⚙️ What warnings should be checked by the compiler (defaults to '-Wall -Wextra -Wpedantic')
-- ⚙️ To treat warnings as errors (defaults to false)
+- ⚙️ To treat warnings as errors (defaults to False)
 - ⚙️ Additional compiler arguments (defaults to None)
 - ⚙️ Additional linker arguments (defaults to None)
 - ⚙️ Additional include paths (defaults to None)